bredigital/isoTerminology/README.md

-# BimTerminology
+# isoTerminology
-A Bim Terminology created and run by the Building Information Modelling Team at BRE
+A Bim ISO Terminology file created and by the Building Information Modelling Team at BRE

-Powered by DRossiter87